JakubSzuber/Golden-DevOps/.github/README.md

 You don't need to have everything from described below "Full usage" point to use the repo for some of the basic purposes like e.g. having automated pipeline(s) or having a development environment for React-Nginx app.
 Below there is described what is required for which kind of usage of this repo:

-<b>Full usage</b>:
+### Full usage:

+(Be able to use every functionality from this project)

 - Git, Node.js, Docker and Docker Compose (highly recommended to have Docker Desktop) installed on the local computer.
 - GitHub Account, AWS Account, DockerHub Account, Snyk Account, Slack Account and Slack App with at least 2 Webhook URLs to channels.
+- Right configured AWS directory (~/.aws) on your local computer.
+You can use `aws configure` command to set the default AWS profile's Access Key ID and Access Key Name (data will be saved in file ~/.aws/credentials), and default AWS region (use the same as you use in other files) and format of the output (data will be saved in file ~/.aws/config).
+Then open ~/.aws/credentials file and create a new AWS profile, that will be used for accesing the EKS cluster from your local computer (in this repo this AWS profile is called "jakubszuber-admin").
+This new AWS profile could have the same Access Key's ID and Name as your default profile but don't have to.

+### Have automated pipelines:

-<b>Have automated pipelines</b> (GHA that will automate lifecycle of the source code, Terraform files, Helm Chart, and other less important tasks):
+(GHA that will automate lifecycle of the source code, Terraform files, Helm Chart, and other less important tasks)

 - GitHub Account, AWS Account, DockerHub Account, Snyk Account, Slack Account and Slack App with at least 2 Webhook URLs to channels.

+### Spin up the infrastructure:

-<b>Spin up the infrastructure</b> (deploy 3 environments with main website and Argo CD Dashboard for each one):
+(Deploy 3 environments with main website and Argo CD Dashboard for each one)<br>(Second point if you want to have access to EKS cluster from your local computer)

 - GitHub Account, AWS Account, DockerHub Account, Snyk Account, Slack Account and Slack App with at least 2 Webhook URLs to channels.
+- Right configured AWS directory (~/.aws) on your local computer.
+You can use `aws configure` command to set the default AWS profile's Access Key ID and Access Key Name (data will be saved in file ~/.aws/credentials), and default AWS region (use the same as you use in other files) and format of the output (data will be saved in file ~/.aws/config).
+Then open ~/.aws/credentials file and create a new AWS profile, that will be used for accesing the EKS cluster from your local computer (in this repo this AWS profile is called "jakubszuber-admin").
+This new AWS profile could have the same Access Key's ID and Name as your default profile but don't have to.

-<b>Have development environment for React-Nginx app</b> (be able to use a single command to be able to develop React-Nginx app Docker container):
+### Have development environment for React-Nginx app

+(Be able to use a single command to be able to develop React-Nginx app Docker container):

 - Git, Node.js, Docker and Docker Compose (highly recommended to have Docker Desktop) installed on the local computer.

-<b>Have GitHub file for the repo</b> (have configured GitHub files that help to use repo):
+### Have GitHub file for the repo

+(Have configured GitHub files that help to use repo):

 - GitHub Account.
 - Git installed on the local computer.